linagora/linshare/documentation/EN/installation/linshare-install-centos-7.md

   * __http://linshare-user.local/linshare__

-Note :
+> Note:<br/>

-  > This url must also be inquired in the parameters of your domain.
+   This url must also be inquired in the parameters of your domain.
 To do so, go to the __domain__ functionality and enter it in the __notifcation url__ parameters fields

 For the administration interface :